What are the Uptime Institute's data center tier standards?

 What are the different data center tiers?

-The Uptime Institute tiers are defined as follows:
+The Uptime Institute tiers are defined as follows.

-- uninterruptible power supply (UPS) to survive basic power outages, power sags and power spikes;
+- Uninterruptible power supply (UPS) to survive basic power outages, power sags and power spikes.

-- dedicated area for IT systems;
+- Dedicated area for IT systems.

-- dedicated cooling systems that operate 24/7; and
+- Dedicated cooling systems that operate 24/7.

-- engine generators, including fuel tanks to hold enough fuel to keep generators running for a longer period;
+- Engine generators, including fuel tanks to hold enough fuel to keep generators running for a longer period.

-- energy storage that enables the organization to switch from grid power services to engine power generation;
+- Energy storage that enables the organization to switch from grid power services to engine power generation.

-- heat rejection equipment that enables heat to be removed more effectively than with simple air conditioning.
+- Heat rejection equipment that enables heat to be removed more effectively than with simple air conditioning.

-- use of redundant power distribution paths.
+- Use of redundant power distribution paths.

-- Tier IV (fault-tolerant).
-Provides the ultimate in platform resiliency by building on the previous tiers.
+Tier IV (fault-tolerant).
+These facilities provide the ultimate in platform resiliency by building on the previous tiers through the addition of multiple independent and isolated systems that provide redundant capacity and power distribution.

 How do the different tiers compare?